brunohs1993/Nanokappa/README.md

 <p>&nbsp</p>

+### `--from_file` parameter

+The user can input all parameters sequentially directly on terminal, which is easy when there are a few parameters that differ from the standard values.
+When there is a highly customised simulation to be ran, it is better to use an external input file and use the `--from_file` or `-ff` argument.

+All inputs (besides `-ff`, of course) can be given in form of a text file.
+The following shows an example that we are calling `parameters.txt`:

+    --hdf_file         D:\Materials\Si\kappa-m313131.hdf5
+    --poscar_file      D:\Materials\Si\POSCAR
+    --geometry         D:\Geometries\film_oblique_45.obj
+    --subvolumes       slice 10 0
+    --bound_facets     0 5
+    --bound_cond       T T P
+    --bound_values     303 297
+    --connect_facets   1 4 2 3
+    --reference_temp   300
+    --energy_normal    fixed
+    --temp_dist        constant_cold
+    --particles        pmps 1
+    --part_dist        random_subvol
+    --timestep         1
+    --iterations       1000
+    --results_folder   sim_results
+    --results_location D:\Results

+This file defines a simulation of Silicon, with the material being defined by the hdf and poscar files being informed.
+The geometry is imported from an external file (`film_oblique_45.obj`), and consequently the indexes of the facets are changed.
+Temperatures (303 K and 297 K) are imposed on facets 0 and 5, and a periodic boundary condition connects facets 1 to 4 and 2 to 3.
+A reference temperature of 300 K is used.
+The program could then be executed on terminal by calling:

+    $ python main_program.py -ff parameters.txt

 ### Material properties

 The properties describing the material are derived from hdf5 and POSCAR files.
-These files needed to be informed in full (with extensions) from the `materials` folder.
+These files needed to be informed in full (with path and extensions).
 For example the command:

     $ python main_program.py -hf <hdf5-file>.hdf5 -pf <poscar-file>